lachlan-waugh/6443/slides/content/week02.md

 ---

+## Challenge walkthroughs
+* Present your solution for some of the challenges
+* Only the harder ones though, so probably none from this week

+---

 ## Reports
 * Keep it businessy & use a real vulnerability scoring system (e.g CVE), and framework (e.g NIST)
 * "We recommend you keep a record of the vulnerabilities you have found.
 Most pen-testers will be required to write a report after a 'penetration assessment', and you will too during this semester!" - Topic 03 challenges on OL